The Networked VIII

 “All soldiers are to begin deployment.
 Good Luck.”

 “This is only one battle in a long path.
-The artifact was discovered here, and we must seek to reclaim it.
-If we cannot obtain this artifact, those who seek to end all will see every last one of us destroyed.
+They don’t want us to have the artifact of this galaxy, and if we cannot retain it, those who seek to end all will see every last one of us destroyed.
 But we will overcome, have no fear, our souls are full, and all of our men have been training for this moment their entire lives, we will emerge triumphantly.”
-With that, Vokrssel shows me to my ship, and as I get in, Vokrssel goes to his own.
+With that, Axivognt shows me to my ship, and as I get in, Axivognt goes to his own.
+He gives the signal, and the bay doors of the mothership open, sending out thousands of small fighter craft in tight formations.

-The battle is long and arduous, with both sides losing many members.
-Laser blasts fly all around, it’s a huge outer-space dogfight of immense proportions.
-On occasion, the clusters of ships tailing each other all around the same area, the stray blasts zoom off, hitting an unintended target, so one’s ships computers must be maintained in calculations of random spaceial velocity matrix calibrations, or one might risk friendly fire.
-This is how Vokrssel’s ship was taken out of commission, stray enemy fire to the wing; he had to return to the mother ship.
+My ship is one of the last to leave the docking bay, exiting to laser blasts fly all around, into a huge outer-space dogfight of immense proportions.
+With the clusters of ships tailing each other all around the same area, the stray blasts may hit unintended targets, so one’s ships computers must be maintained in calculations of random spacial velocity matrix calibrations, or one might risk friendly fire.
+It is easier to communicate this friendly fire risk than it is stray enemy fire, which is is how Axivognt’s ship was taken out of commission, stray enemy fire to the wing; he had to return to the mother ship.

-There were twice as many enemy ships in the beginning.
-The numbers are now even.
+Both sides continue to lose many members, though the Prophets were outnumbered two-to-one at the outset, and the numbers are now even.
 The head pilot of the other side’s forces is on my tail, firing blast after blast, missing by only a few meters each time.
-Getting closer with every shot, he is waiting for the chance to be locked on perfectly.
-Enemy and friendly ships are exploding around us, some getting damaged and returning to the ship, others, being completely reduced to shrapnel.
+Getting closer with every shot, eagerly anticipating the chance to be locked on perfectly.
+Enemy and friendly ships explode around us, some getting damaged and returning to the ship, others, being completely reduced to shrapnel.

 “You’re the best pilot I’ve ever encountered,” says the enemy ship following me, “My name is Starlition, I wanted you to know the name of the man who destroyed you!”
-He locks on to me, and fires, a sure fire shot of destruction straight to my ship.
-I send my ship straight downward, avoiding the blast, and eject myself into the cold depths of space.
+He achieves his target lock and fires, a sure fire blast of destruction straight to my ship.
+I send my ship straight downward, defying momentum, avoiding the blast, and eject myself into the cold depths of space.
 Starlition is stunned, and, using this moment, I flip backwards, turning to face him.

 [Activate: Quantum Destroyer]

-Once back inside the Orbiter, there is much rejoicing, and preparations to descend to the planet, and begin to long search for the artifact.
+Once back inside the Orbiter, there is much rejoicing, and preparations to continue their long search across galaxies for the artifacts to save the universe.
 I want no part of it.
-In the celebrations, I tell Vokrssel that I must leave.
-He understands.
-He does not understand my need for blood, for death, for violence: The requirement, the compulsion to remove the life from a living being.
-I search their databases for answers.
-I know of immediate revenge that will provide me with what I require: destroying Celrdrrun.
-I scour the Network’s databases, and trace him to the sun-planet Thértuu.
+In the celebrations, I tell Axivognt that I must leave.
+He understands the nee to forge one’s own path, but not my need for death, for violence: This requirement, the compulsion to remove the life from the living.
+I scour the Network’s databases, but Kænus appears to be as Axivognt described, affluent, philanthropic, and weak.
+However, I know of immediate revenge that will provide me with what I require: destroying Celrdrrun.
+I am able to trace his probable location to a sun-planet called Thértuu.

 Also, I missed the “[Activate: Quantum Destroyer]” type inner speech, it really helps the reader visualize the suit’s abilities better.